-We have teaching assistants who are trained to deliver interventions such as Read Write Inc Phonics, Thrive emotional resilience and self-regulation,
+We have teaching assistants who are trained to deliver interventions such as Read Write Inc Phonics, Thrive emotional resilience and self-regulation, and a Forest School Leader.

-Teaching assistants will support pupils on a 1:1 basis when it is designated by and EHCP or SLT Action Plana.
+Teaching assistants will support pupils on a 1:1 basis when it is designated by and EHCP or SLT Action Plans.